Highlights from China -- Habitat for Humanity Int'l 1

 Her first Habitat build was with post-tsunami reconstruction in Sri Lanka in 2005.
-Since then, she has built with Habitat several times in the Indonesian island of Batam, twice in Romania and also in Hungary and Mongolia.
+Since then, she has built with Habitat several times in the Indonesian island of Batam, twice in Romania and also in Hungary.
 She keeps going on Habitat builds, she said, because "the purpose that God has given to me is to build with Habitat."

 With all her build experience, she is now a crew leader.
 Meeting new people and building alongside families makes her humble, she said.
 "The families have such pride and integrity.
 They don't need a lot to be happy."
 Habitat builds "help me to be grounded; to appreciate what God has given me."

 The Sichuan build under the 2009 Carter Work Project officially ended with a dinner for the volunteers who gathered to watch a photo slideshow of scenes on the work site and hear testimonies from various volunteers.

 A couple from the San Francisco Bay, California, United States area, Peter and Nancy Lee, started those testimonies.
 Nancy said that she was physically tired but psychologically satisfied.

 A Hong Kong fireman, Leo Wong, quipped that he had to go to work every day during the Sichuan build, though his day job did not require him to do so.
 But he wanted to build again.
 "I hope that in the future, we'll meet again and build homes for families in need of help," he said.